briansimiyuj/doctor-appointment-app/README.md

       7. Set the modal visibility state back to false and initialize the appointment to cancel state with null

+    ### Reject Appointment Modal Component

+    Reject appointment modal component will be used to confirm the rejection of the appointment.
+It will have a similar structure to the Cancel Appointment Modal component.

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page